These Lightroom Classic presets are for landscape astrophotography and they aren't your typical one-click presets.

-- They will work on Lightroom Classic v7.3 and up.
+- The presets work on Lightroom Classic v7.3 and up.
 To check your installed version go to Help > About Adobe Photoshop Lightroom Classic, as shown in this picture

-- They will only work with raw files or DNG converted from a raw file (if you are doing astrophotography you shouldn't be shooting JPEG)
+- The presets only work with raw files or DNG converted from a raw file (if you are doing astrophotography you shouldn't be shooting JPEG)

-- They can be modified to suit your needs for every single picture
+- The presets can be modified to suit your needs for every single picture

 - You must use them by following the steps indicated above to get good results

-- Along with the presets there's a document and an instructional video that shows how to install the presets and use them correctly to get the most out of them (please note the video is currently in Spanish only, the PDF document is in English)
+- Along with the presets there's a document, an installer and an instructional video that shows how to install the presets and use them correctly to get the most out of them (please note the video is currently in Spanish only, the PDF document is in English)